Nerves.Runtime.FwupOps (nerves_runtime v0.13.9)

 is expected to print the slot name or two slot names separated by "->".

-Validate the current partition
+Validate the active partition

 For Nerves systems that support automatic rollback of firmware versions, this marks the partition as good so that it will continue to be used on future boots.